Sunday, 11 February 2018

 Armoured spearman - Select Fyrd or Viking Hirdmen.

-Unarmoured spearman - General Fyrd, and Viking Bondi who will be additionally armed with mixed weapons (i.e. will include archers).
+Unarmoured spearman - Great Fyrd, and Viking Bondi who will be additionally armed with mixed weapons (i.e. will include archers).

 Viking Berserkir and Ulfhedhnar.